Constable Hook

-Historically the term Constable Hook was used more broadly to be synonymous with Bergen Point as defining the southern extent of Bergen Neck and of Bergen Township when established in 1693.
-On March 15, 1861, the New Jersey Legislature approved unification of Constable Hook along with Bergen Point, Centerville and Salterville into the Township of Bayonne.
-Three weeks later the Charter for the City of Bayonne was signed by Governor Charles S. Olden.
+Historically, the name Constable Hook was used more broadly, synonymous with Bergen Point as defining the southern extent of Bergen Neck and of Bergen Township when established in 1693.
+On March 15, 1861, the New Jersey Legislature approved unification of Constable Hook along with Bergen Point, Centerville, and Salterville into the Township of Bayonne.
+Three weeks later, the Charter for the City of Bayonne was signed by Governor Charles S. Olden.

 History

 Van Buskirk family

-In 1646, the Dutch West India Company, under the leadership of Director-General William Kieft, gave a land grant to Jacob Jacobsen Roy who was a chief gunner or constable in Fort Amsterdam in New Amsterdam. the capital of New Netherland.
+In 1646, the Dutch West India Company, under the leadership of Director-General William Kieft, gave a land grant to Jacob Jacobsen Roy, a chief gunner or constable in Fort Amsterdam in New Amsterdam. the capital of New Netherland.
 The area, "Konstapel's Hoeck" in Dutch, takes its name from Roy's title.
-Roy, however, never cultivated or settled on the land.
+Roy never cultivated or settled on the land.

 The first settler is believed to be Pieter Van Buskirk (Boskerck).
 Born around January 1, 1665, Van Buskirk built a stone house overlooking Upper New York Bay on Constable Hook at what became known as Van Buskirk's Point around the year 1700.
 Van Buskirk started a small family cemetery next to his house in 1736.
 His wife, Tryntje died on October 31 of that year and was buried in the cemetery.
 Pieter Van Buskirk died two years later on July 20, 1738 and was also buried in the cemetery.

 In 1798, Van Buskirk descendants sold a portion of Constable Hook to the Hazard Powder Co. that built a factory and dock.
 During the War of 1812, the Hazard Powder Co. factory produced gunpowder for the U.S. Navy and for fortifications in and around New York harbor.

 In 1854 James J. Van Buskirk (1791–1856), wrote a will and mentioned 2 acre of his land situated at Constable Hook off East 22 Street was to be reserved for a cemetery.
 The cemetery was not opened until December 1854 and plots in the cemetery were sold soon after.
 The official name of the cemetery is not known, but it was often referred to in documents as "Hook Cemetery", "Bayonne Cemetery", "Constable Hook", and is known as the "Bayonne Constable Hook Cemetery".
 The remaining parts of the cemetery underwent a restoration project of the 1980s.
 It is surrounded by property owned by IMTT and is also maintained by the company.